FeBalla/Bitacoras-LJyR-2022-2/README.md

 ## Uso de HyGraph CMS / _Use of HyGraph CMS_

 Para almacenar y exponer los datos se está ocupando una API GraphQL generada con [HyGraph](https://app.hygraph.com) CMS.
 Basta con crear un proyecto con un esquema similar y adaptar las _queries_ para personalizar el funcionamiento de la aplicación.
-Con este servicio se puede actualizar la información sin necesidad de implementar un backend más complejo.
+Con este servicio se puede actualizar la información sin necesidad de implementar un backend más complejo (aunque puedes hacerlo si quieres).

 _A GraphQL API generated with [HyGraph](https://app.hygraph.com) CMS is being used to store and display the data.
 It is enough to create a project with a similar schema and adapt the queries to customize the operation of the application.
-With this service you can update the information without implementing a more complex backend._
+With this service you can update the information without implementing a more complex backend (although you can do it if you want)._

 ## Run it locally